carbon-language/carbon-lang/docs/design/generics/appendix-coherence.md

     the witness table representing the implementation with the object, since it varies instead of being known statically.
 -   It is slower to execute from dynamic dispatch and the inability to inline.
+-   In some cases it may not be feasible to use dynamic dispatch.
+For example, if an interface method returns an associated type, we might not know the calling convention of the function without knowing some details about the type.

 As a result, this doesn't make sense as the default behavior for Carbon based on its [goals](/project/goals.md).
 That being said, this could be a feature added